edgeandnode/toolshed/thegraph-core/README.md

 ## Usage

-To add this crate to your project as a depenency use the `cargo add` command:
+To add this crate to your project as a dependency use the `cargo add` command:

 ```shell
 cargo add thegraph-core